Skip to main content

 1. Minimum board record Put a required header on every board: project name, board owner, review state, decision block, and archive status.
 On an infinite canvas, this is what keeps the record usable instead of open-ended.
 What you do next: enforce one template and require these fields before the meeting starts.

 2. Access model Use named internal access for active work, and grant temporary external access only when a live session or async review needs it.
-Log what you actually used: vendor, plan name, permission mode, invite path, help-page URL, date checked, and the current access window after verification.
+Log what you actually used: vendor, plan name, permission mode, invite path, help-page URL, date checked, and whether the access window is verified or still pending.
 What you do next: add this access log to your evidence pack the same day.

 3. Privacy and professionalism gate Shared boards help centralize collaboration, but they are not the place for everything.
 Keep final approvals, signed commitments, payment terms, and sensitive personal details in formal records, not on the board.
 What you do next: publish a short "never put this on a board" list and review it with facilitators.